devops329/devops/instruction/logging/logging.md

 ## Additional considerations

-Here is a list of things additional things that you should consider in your logging design.
+Here is a list of additional things that you should consider in your logging design.

 - How often?
 - How much?